zowe/docs-site/docs/appendix/zowe-glossary.md

 #### API Catalog

-A plug-in and a list of API services.
-The catalog provides a list of the API services registered as catalog tiles **[where do these tiles display?]** and renders the Swagger documents for those services **[where are these Swagger documents accessible or able to be viewed?]**.
+API Catalog is a service running as part of the API Mediation Layer.
+The catalog provides a UI with a list of the API services registered as catalog tiles and renders the Swagger documents for those services.
+The Swagger documents are shown in interactive form allowing for trying the APIs out.
+In the typical Zowe installation, you should be able to access the API Catalog via: {url}:7554/apicatalog/ui/v1/.
+You need to be logged in to explore APIs.

 #### API Discovery Service

 As the central repository of active services in the [API Mediation Layer](#api-mediation-layer-api-ml) ecosystem, it continuously collects and aggregates service information to provide status updates.
-This enables the discoverability of services. **[should we be saying "microservices" instead of "services" in this definition?]**
+This enables the discoverability of services.

 #### API Gateway

 A proxy server that routes requests from clients on its northbound edge (such as web browsers or [Zowe CLI](#zowe-cli)) to servers on its southbound edge that are able to provide data to serve the request.